neo1908/blog/content/posts/morale.md

 ---
-title: "My Team Morale Is Low"
-date: 2023-03-10T18:07:00+01:00
+date: "2023-03-10T18:07:00+01:00"
 draft: false
 tags:
 - misc
 - thoughts
+title: My Team Morale Is Low
 ---

 Working in teams is hard, people are hard, but there are things that can make it easier.
 The morale in my team is pretty low at the moment because I don't think we're doing those things.
 <br/>

-_Side note:_ I'm a code monkey not a team lead or any of that management (ew) nonsense.
+_Side note:_ I'm a code monkey not a team lead or any or management.
 When I say "my team" I mean _the team I'm a member of_

 _Side note 2:_ I wrote the original version of this after a particularly bad week...
 If it could fall apart it did.
 I stand by what I say but you'll notice that the post loses energy after the first section.
 I'll update it eventually and flesh out the remaining bits